shadow-1310/obsedian_notes/283-Moving zeros.md

 - iterate through the list and pop the zeroes while keeping a count of number of 0s
 - at the end again run a loop to append that number of 0s.
 #### mistakes
-- donot try to swap here as it is now working.
+- donot try to swap here as it is not working.
 #### code snippet
 ```python